 how a balanced, low-fat diet significantly lowers the risk of dying from breast cancer in postmenopausal women.

 In 1993, the Women’s Health Initiative Diet Modification Trial looked at almost 50,000 postmenopausal women with no history of breast cancer.
 Participants were women of multiple races, ethnicities and varying ages.
-They were randomized to one of two diets.
+They were to one of two diets.

 1. Women in the usual-diet group got about 30 percent (1/3) of their daily calories from fat.

 - This group had one follow-up visit per year.

 2. Women in the low-fat diet group were asked to reduce their fat intake to 20 percent (1/5) of daily calories.